 The change wasn’t built overnight.
 Any club relies on volunteers and at the start there were just four to start the coaching.
 From this modest beginning and small early successes, however, came much greater efforts and a kind of snowball effect.

-Build partnerships and reach out beyond the obvious
+Build partnerships and reach out for the right support

 What do the Trans-Penine Express, Crime Reduction Unit, Tesco and Environment Agency Rod Licence money have in common?
 The answer is that all have helped fund vital work for Hull DAA.
 Nobody loves paperwork; but being bold and hitting a wide range of potential sources can pay off hugely.